» Medical Technology/Clinical Laboratory Sciences/Medical Laboratory Science

 Will I need further study?

 Yes.
 After you complete your bachelor’s degree, you’ll need to complete at least one year of professional/clinical education as part of a medical technology program.
-Elmhurst College has an affiliation with Hines VA Hospital for their Medical Technology/Clinical Laboratory Science/Medical Laboratory Science program to assist students with completing their clinical education.
+Elmhurst College has an affiliation with VA Hines Hospital for their Medical Technology/Clinical Laboratory Science/Medical Laboratory Science program to assist students with completing their clinical education.
 Students must apply to the CLS program and be a U.S. citizen to be eligible.
-If accepted, they spend three years at Elmhurst College majoring in biology and take their final phase of coursework and clinical training at Hines VA Hospital earning a degree from Elmhurst College after successful completion of the program.
+If accepted, they spend three years on site at Elmhurst College majoring in biology and take their final phase of coursework and clinical training on site at VA Hines Hospital (11 months) earning a degree from Elmhurst College after successful completion of the program.
+Graduates of the program are eligible to take certifying examinations offered by the ASCP Board of Certification or any other approved certifying agency.
+However, graduation is not contingent upon certification.
 Interested students should contact the Patterson Center for the Health Professions to learn more about how to apply and eligibility requirements.
 The Elmhurst College affiliation does not guarantee admission for students.

 What should I major in?